 Liquid trade waste

-Liquid trade waste is defined in the Local Government (General) Regulation 2005 as "all liquid waste other than sewage of a domestic nature".
+Liquid trade waste is defined in the Local Government (General) Regulation 2005 as ‘all liquid waste other than sewage of a domestic nature’.

 Liquid trade waste includes non-domestic liquid waste discharges to Council's sewerage system from:

-Liquid trade waste excludes:
+Liquid trade waste does not include:

 The policy outlines the approval, monitoring and enforcement process for managing liquid trade waste, as well as how commercial sewer usage and liquid trade waste fees and charges are levied.